Reserve Deputy Program

 The Reserve Program

-Washington County Reserve Deputy Sheriffs are sworn law enforcement officers who assist regular deputies in the performance of their duties.
+The renowned Washington County Reserve Deputy Program is a tremendous volunteer experience for community members of all ages, backgrounds, and careers.
+Reserve Deputies are sworn law enforcement officers who assist traditional patrol deputies in the performance of their duties.
 This includes answering emergency calls, rendering aid, making arrests, and testifying in court.
-Reserve Deputy Sheriffs wear the same uniforms and use the same equipment as their full-time counterparts.
+Reserve deputies wear the same uniforms, receive the same high-quality training, and use the same equipment as their full-time counterparts.

 First-rate training and hands-on experience are combined to prepare Reserve Deputies to meet the same demanding standards as regular full-time deputies.